Last updated 2014

 The issue of long-range supremacy brought up a question I've never been able to

 answer.
 Nor has anyone else: Given unrestricted room, how far away can the best radar detectors spot police radar?

 To find out, we'd require some extra space.
 Eventually we found a suitable venue in western Arizona, a 13-mile-long swath of die-straight, level state highway.
 We measured its elevation at 1,000-foot intervals using GPS units, double-checking the data with Google Earth.
 Both sources showed less than a few hundred feet of elevation deviation over the length of the site.

 Long radar-detection range is crucial, especially when conditions favor the enforcers.

-We also tested the BEL STi Magnum and Valentine One at our Curve Test Site 30 miles northwest of Phoenix, the ultimate real-world test.
+We also tested the BEL STi Magnum and Valentine One at our Hill/Curve Test Site 30 miles northwest of Phoenix, the ultimate real-world test.

-The cruiser is hunkered down in a plunging S-curve, radar picking off vehicles barely 650 feet away.
+The cruiser is hunkered down in a plunging S-curve, its radar picking off vehicles as they pop into view less than 750 feet away.